How much does a composite door cost?

 Cost for colour can vary depending on the colour range available.
 Usually, a standard range will add a nominal amount to the overall cost with colours in the range of White, Red, Black, Blue and Green.

-Note: To complement the door, we are one of the only companies in the UK that colour match the internal and external door finishings.
+Note: To complement the door, we are one of the only companies in the UK that can match internal colours to those of the external.

 To combat the effects of UV light and the effect it can have on the colour finishes, all colour finishes have a UV stabiliser built in to combat fading.
 This applies not only to the door and frame, but also to the door surround finishes that provide a full colour match.